 No comments on the application were received from the USF&WS.
-The draft permit and Fact Sheet were sent to the USF&WS for their review.

 D. Anti-Degradation

 The limitations and requirements set forth in this permit for discharge into waters of the State are consistent with the Anti-degradation Policy and all other applicable water quality standards found in APC&EC Rule 2.